March 10, 1997

-(I probably should not be telling the whole world my name, but I don’t think anyone is going to read this anyways.)
+(I probably shouldn’t be telling the whole world my name, but I don’t think anyone is going to read this anyway.)

 I was with Daddy getting breakfast at the Buckboard on Saturday morning when Mr. Cooke told us.
-Mr. Cooke is one of more popular Baptist preachers in town—everyone treats him like he’s some sort of celebrity.
+He’s the preacher at the Baptist church on Live Oak, by the old hospital, so he’s pretty popular.
+Everyone treats him like he’s some kind of celebrity.

-We had just finished and were standing up to walk out when Daddy called across the restaurant to Mr. Cooke, “Good mornin’, James!
+“Good mornin’, James!
 Is it dry enough for ya?
-We hadn’t had any of them Spring rains yet we’re supposed to be gettin.’
-The hay is never gonna grow at this goddamn rate.”
+We haven’t had any of them spring rains yet, and we’re supposed to be getting ’em.
+The hay’s never gonna grow at this goddamn rate.”

-I could see Mr. Cooke was sitting at a long table with several other men.
-He startled at the sound of his name booming across the restaurant and looked up quickly.
-He saw Daddy and nodded, giving Daddy the same patronizing smile everyone in town gives him.
+Mr. Cooke was sitting at a long table with several other men.
+He looked annoyed at Daddy, yelling like we weren’t sitting right next to him.
+He gave Daddy the same patronizing smile everyone in town gives him.

 “Well, Mr. D’Espallier, I don’t know about that.
 I think we’ll just have to keep praying and trust in the Lord to get us through it.”

-I saw Mr. Cooke’s face shift just a bit, and I felt my stomach tighten.
-Mr. Cooke looked around at the other men at the table like they were all in on the joke that Daddy didn’t get.
 “D’Espallier is the correct pronunciation of your name.
 Have you never read about Charles D’Espallier in school when studying the Alamo?
 Your family is descended from one of the original defenders of the Republic of Texas.
 You have revolutionary blood in you, sir.”
-Mr. Cooke was clearly enjoying giving this impromptu history lesson.

 “That was Davy Crockett.
 Your ancestor was from Louisiana and was recognized for his bravery by William B. Travis.”